New Growth in the Green Woods of Sirsi, India

 Morning dawns over Yana.

 Yana Rocks looms imposingly tall, on the approach.
-It looks almost like some kind of sprawling church organ, with its merging vertical columns.
-There were beehives under the overhangs, and we watched as swallows and bees face off against each other in the air.
+It looks almost like a sprawling church organ, with its merging vertical columns.
+There were beehives under the overhangs, and we watched as swallows and bees face off against each other in the air in the predator-prey deadly dance.

-At the foot of the formation is sacred ground.
-There was a temple by the rocks, and you could go on a footpath all the way around the back of the rock formation.
-However, as it is sacred ground, you would have to take your shoes off, and walk it barefoot.
+There was a temple by the rocks, and you could go on a footpath all the way around the back of the rock formation, which was what my fellow participants did.
+However, as the base of the rock formation is sacred ground, you have to take your shoes off, and walk it barefoot.

 No turning back

 It was a black one, and I did not see the head.
 It stopped me dead in my tracks.
+Could it be a cobra?
 However it did not seem to take any notice of me, so I took a video while I waited for it to pass.

 I could turn back, or I could press on, knowing that snakes cross the hiking trails of Yana.